sebastianlujan/leetcode-neetcode-no-ai/README.md

 AI is oversell as the key for civilization's future, but is making you weaker and soft in programming and solving skills. so the way i found to avoid this phenomena is to train like going to the gym, grinding leetcode DSA problems and System design ones

-Is really hard to not get into the dopamine trap of AI, but that is my pledge for this repository
+Is really hard to not get into the dopamine trap of AI, but that's my pledge for this repository

 "Simple is better than complex" following this [Probably core values/zen](https://github.com/rust-lang/rust/issues/15264#issue-36779083)!